-Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives in the Oviatt Library.
+Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives.
 This week's post was written by Will Wyse, a student assistant in the International Guitar Research Archives.
 Will is a senior majoring in Guitar Performance, and is this year's Purcell Fellow.

 The tumultuous disputes with Walt Disney Studios began when Walt Disney denied certain animators overtime, although they had worked extra hours to meet deadlines.
 By this time, the MPSCG already had a contract with Terrytoons, a New York based animation studio that went on strike over the firing of several unionized animators.